 Animal cruelty and welfare cases

 Investigations into cases of animal cruelty and poor animal welfare are challenging.
-Some of the challenges faced while investigating such cases include:
+Some challenges faced during this investigations include:

 - Lack of eye witnesses and direct evidence (e.g. relevant CCTV footage).

 - Carcasses were disposed of, or found to be in bad condition, even before the case was reported.
 This makes post-mortem analysis impossible.

 - Cases not being reported for follow-up.

 - Case reports are delayed, which may impede investigations.